What has Jet2 Holidays Limited v Hughes and Hughes taught us about false witness statements?

 Instead – and somewhat unusually – Jet2 decided they’d bring committal proceedings against Hughes and Hughes.
 In response, Hughes and Hughes filed new witness statements stating that their previous witness statements were accurate.

 Jet2 appealed this decision and the Court of Appeal found that the Court actually does have inherent power to commit for contempt even if an act was carried out before proceedings have begun (Attorney-General v Newspaper Publishing Plc).
-In these particular circumstances, it was clear that Hughes and Hughes had set out their claims in supposed compliance with the relevant pre-action protocol and that their statements were verified by a statement of truth.
+In these particular circumstances, it was clear that Hughes and Hughes had set out their claims in supposed compliance with the relevant pre-action protocol.
+Their statements were verified by a statement of truth.

 Jet2 was therefore given the impression that the claims had greater weight than might have otherwise been the case.

-The second set of witness statements filed by Hughes and Hughes confirming their initial statements were accurate only compounded Hughes and Hughes’ actions and the Court confirmed that Hughes and Hughes’ decision not to issue proceedings did not detract from the fact their original statements contained false information.
+The second set of witness statements filed by Hughes and Hughes confirming their initial statements were accurate only compounded Hughes and Hughes’ actions.
+The Court confirmed that Hughes and Hughes’ decision not to issue proceedings.
+It did not detract from the fact their original statements contained false information.

 If you are involved in any type of legal claim and would like to discuss how best to progress that claim, please email Andrew.email@example.com or call Andrew on 0114 252 1416